 - MS Teams: webinar software to deliver real-time, face to face teaching online.

-We also recommend a range of non-DMU technologies that can help you extend your teaching and your student’s learning.
-You are encouraged to contact the CELT Team for help with utilising the range of educational technologies.
+You are encouraged to contact the Digital Learning and Teaching team for help with utilising the range of educational technologies.